Eco-Friendly Plastic trash bag alternatives

 The best eco-friendly plastic trash bag alternatives

-Brand ethics: Green Paper Products was founded in 2009 as a way to help make the earth better for their children and grandchildren.
-They are a small business based in the US, they create various green alternatives to home products and offer carbon neutral shipping.t
+Brand Ethics: Green Paper Products was founded in 2009 as a way to help make the earth better for their children and grandchildren.
+They are a small business based in the US, creating various green alternatives to home products and offering carbon-neutral shipping.

 View product for more info.

-Brand ethics: Green Earth Compostable is committed to providing compostable trash bags made from plants.
-There is not much listed about the company, brand ethics, or practices.
-They are certified compostable though.
+Brand Ethics: Green Earth Compostable is committed to providing compostable trash bags made from plants.
+They maintain BPI certification for their products.

 View product for more info.